2600hz/docker/README.md

 Notes
 =====

-1. All components depends on base-os image (Debian:Jessie with Erlang 17 preinstalled)
+* All components depends on base-os image (Debian:Jessie with Erlang 17 preinstalled)
-2. BigCouch is superceded by CouchDB 2.0
+* BigCouch is replaced by CouchDB 2.0
-3. All images are not optimized to reduce size (although it should be possible)
+* All images are not optimized to reduce size (although it should be possible)

 Usage
 =====